etaagen/dissertation_chapter_4/README.md

 # Taagen dissertation chapter 4

 ### Supplemental material index
 Data, analysis, and scripts for reviewing or reproducing results presented in chapter 4 of Taagen dissertation.
 To view the final analysis output, please see the **.md** files.
 To view the entire script or download and reproduce analysis in R or command line, please see the **.Rmd** files.
-All of the data is accessible within .Rmd file via GitHub (no need to download data).
+All of the data is accessible within .Rmd file via GitHub raw html links (no need to download data).

 ### [Supplementary_1: Reproduce (raw data, custom functions, scripts, etc.)](https://github.com/etaagen/dissertation_chapter_4/tree/main/Supplementary_1)